gowthamee18/snake-game/README.md

 Installation
 	1. Make sure you have Python installed on your system (version 3.6 or higher).
-	2. Install Pygame by running the following command:

-'pip install pygame'
+	2. Use the `pip install pygame` command to install the necessary library.